 I am an Assistant Professor of Philosophy and (secondarily) Political Science at Vanderbilt University.
-Previously, I was a Senior Research Fellow in Philosophy at the Global Priorities Institute, Oxford, and a Non-Stipendiary Research Fellow in Politics at Nuffield College.
-Before that, I completed my PhD in philosophy at the University of Arizona under the supervision of the late, great Jerry Gaus.
+Previously, I was a Senior Research Fellow in Philosophy at the Global Priorities Institute at the University of Oxford, where I was also a Non-Stipendiary Research Fellow in Politics at Nuffield College.
+Before that, I completed my PhD in philosophy at the University of Arizona under the primary supervision of the late, great Jerry Gaus.

 I work in social, moral, and political philosophy.
 Much of my research is interdisciplinary: it brings social scientific tools and evidence to bear on moral or political questions, and so falls under the umbrella of Philosophy, Politics, and Economics (“PPE”).
 These days, I am mainly focused on questions relating to the promotion of social progress and the prevention of regression.
 But I also like to dabble.

-My co-edited volume, Essays on Longtermism, is now available (open access) from Oxford University Press.
+My co-edited volume, Essays on Longtermism, is available (open access) with Oxford University Press.

 My published papers are all available at the "research" tab above, either in final form (when open access) or as accepted manuscripts.